FlyingDutchmanGames/battle_box/README.md

   [ ] Binary representation of terrain (would be nice if was a literal) [ ] limit memory usage of game servers (they're currently at 2 mbs) [ ] Manual GC?
-[ ] switch game server to be 100% defdelegate
 [ ] Lobby Page
   [x] Show Live Games
   [x] Add score to in game server registry metadata